 Simply put, an oral and maxillofacial surgeon is a dental surgeon.
 They specialize in treating conditions, defects, injuries and esthetic issues of the mouth, teeth, jaws and face.
 Their education and training gives them the unique understanding and deft expertise to assist patients with chronic problems, pain or sudden trauma.
 At Reno Oral Surgery, you can count on Dr. Daniel Muff and his team to deliver a high level of expertise, professionalism and service.
 Reno Oral Surgery Not every dental procedure requires surgery, but when you need the specialized care of an oral and maxillofacial surgeon, you want the best.
 Dr. Daniel Muff and his staff are dedicated to delivering you the best possible care, whatever procedure you need.
 Dr. Muff offers a variety of services, beginning with a one-on-one consultation to assess your needs.
 Some of the services provided by Reno Oral Surgery include:

 Don’t hesitate to contact us if you have other questions about Reno Oral Surgery or services provided by Dr. Daniel Muff.
 For more information about oral and maxillofacial surgeons, visit The American Association of Oral and Maxillofacial Surgeons website.
 Dental implants are tooth replacements.
 More durable and attractive than dentures or fixed bridges, dental implants are surgically placed within the gum line and jaw bone.
 Dentures can contribute to continued jaw bone loss and bridges often requires reshaping or otherwise cutting down perfectly healthy teeth.
 Dental implants are a superior solution for a number of reasons.
-What to Expect:Taken from the AAOMS website: Facial trauma, as in when the bones of the face or jaw are broken, is extremely serious.
-Face, jaw and dental injury occur most commonly around sports, but can also happen in automobile accidents, simple falls or workplace mishaps.
-These fractures can include:
+What to Expect:Taken from the AAOMS website: |

 If you're looking for professional, current and high quality oral and maxillofacial surgery, contact Dr. Daniel Muff and his staff at Reno Oral Surgery today!